chrisjsimpson/seshi/README.md

 * Use it / play with it here: http://seshi.io
 * The supporting paper for this project is in the root directory of this repository.
 (Seshi Paper - A vendor agnostic, browser based peer to peer file backup application developed using web standards.pdf)

-*Seshi is not a framework, its codebase is a work-in-progress and an insult to good coding practises.
-Feel free to help.